 My first impression of going to the House of the Wannsee Conference could be described as deceptive.
 The buildings look like any other fancy house around Wannsee Lake; it could be a mansion built in the Italian countryside.
 But this is something else.

-When you go inside, the rooms seem to be drenched in sunlight, and nothing hints at what happened there.
-But everything changes once you reach the first exhibition room, where you start being informed about the people that were part of the Wannsee Conference.
+When you go inside, the rooms seem drenched in sunlight, and nothing hints at what happened there.
+But everything changes once you reach the first exhibition room, where you start being informed about the people who were part of the Wannsee Conference.

 There are documents about the campaign of anti-semitism that was happening in Nazi Germany at that time and racism in the 1920s.

 Once you go further, posters promote the ideology of the Third Reich, and further along, there are rooms where you can learn about Nazi Leaders and what they meant for Jewish People around Europe.